Lawn Tennis Association: Training facilities

 Along with its 22 tennis courts, the NTC is equipped with a gymnasium, outdoor sprint track, hydrotherapy, plunge pools and relaxation 'egg'.
 There is overnight accommodation for up to 54 people, along with a player lounge and recreation room.

 Sports science centre

-The Sports Science and Medicine team at the NTC is meant to support Britain's elite players with the following:
+The Sports Science and Medicine team at the NTC is intended to support Britain's elite players with the following: